Blog

 GEO for Local Businesses Part 2: The Schema Strategy for Answer Engines

-You will learn which schema types to use for your local business GEO strategy, where they belong, and what markup to apply in practice.
+This guide shows which schema types to use for your local business GEO strategy, where they belong, and what markup to apply in practice.

 Local SEO as the Execution Layer of GEO for Local Businesses

 The short answer is yes, but its role has fundamentally changed.
+Let's elaborate.

 Proximity No Longer Guarantees Recommendations